-In addition, all employees shall endeavour to deal fairly with CP's customers, suppliers, competitors and other employees, and should not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.
+All employees shall deal fairly with CP's customers, suppliers, competitors and other employees, and should not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 13. PROHIBITION AGAINST RETALIATION